Showcases

 Step 5.
 Manually overriding individual routes

 Step 6.
-Using a different metric for automatic routing table configuration
+Setting different metric for automatic routing table configuration

 Step 7.
 Configuring a hierarchical network